SilaSaran/Machine-Learning-Assignments/README.md

 5. **Feature Scaling** – Normalized data using **StandardScaler** and **MinMaxScaler** for better machine learning performance.

 ## **Usage**
-Simply follow the step-by-step implementation in `EDA_Preprocessing.ipynb` to clean, analyze, and prepare the dataset.
+Simply follow the step-by-step implementation in `EDA.ipynb` to clean, analyze, and prepare the dataset.